Town Council (Singapore): Lift Enhancement Programme

-The Lift Enhancement Programme is a S$450m programme that was announced in September 2016, in view that the funds maintained by all the Town Councils (estimated at around S$1b in 2016) would not be sufficient for lift upgrading works in the housing estates, which was estimated at S$3b over the next 20 years.
-As a result of this programme, a new fund - the Lift Replacement Fund - was required to be set up by all Town Councils to contribute at least 14% of their income into.
-Under this programme, the HDB would co-fund up to 90% of the Town Councils' costs to retrofit older lifts with safety features and enhancements.
+The Lift Enhancement Programme is a S$450m programme that was announced in September 2016, in view that the funds maintained by all the town councils (estimated at S$1b in 2016) would not be sufficient for lift upgrading works in the housing estates, which was estimated at S$3b over the next 20 years.
+As a result of this programme, a new fund—the Lift Replacement Fund—was required to be set up by all town councils to contribute at least 14% of their income into.
+Under this programme, the HDB would co-fund up to 90% of the town councils' costs to retrofit older lifts with safety features and enhancements.

 Lift Maintenance Grant

-Announced in 2017, the Lift Maintenance Grant is disbursed annually and provides a S$600 grant per lift in every Town to the Town Council to alleviate the higher costs of lift-related servicing and maintenance.
+Announced in 2017, the Lift Maintenance Grant is disbursed annually and provides a S$600 grant per lift in every town to the town council to alleviate the higher costs of lift-related servicing and maintenance.

 Lift Replacement Fund Matching Grant

-Also announced in 2017, the Lift Replacement Fund Matching Grant matches 50% of a Town Council's contribution to the Lift Replacement Fund and is disbursed quarterly.
+Also announced in 2017, the Lift Replacement Fund Matching Grant matches 50% of a town council's contribution to the Lift Replacement Fund and is disbursed quarterly.

-Community Improvement Projects Committee (CIPC) Funding
+CIPC Funding

-Town Councils can also apply to the Community Improvement Projects Committee (CIPC) through the Citizens' Consultative Committees of their Towns for funding support for "improvement projects in HDB estates for the benefit of local residents".
-This funding source is not explicitly stated on the MND website, but was revealed after a query by Pritam Singh, the MP for Aljunied GRC, in 2015.
-As of November 2019, the CIPC is made up of PAP MPs and losing PAP candidates from the most recent General Election.
+Town councils can also apply to the Community Improvement Projects Committee (CIPC) through the Citizens' Consultative Committees (CCC) of their towns for funding support for "improvement projects in HDB estates for the benefit of local residents".
+This funding source is not explicitly stated on the MND website, but was revealed after a query by Pritam Singh, MP for Aljunied GRC, in 2015.
+As of November 2019, the CIPC is made up of PAP MPs and losing PAP candidates from the most recent general election.

 Funds

-Town Councils are required to allocate their monies into three distinct funds:
+Town councils are required to allocate their monies into three distinct funds: